Route Planning 101

 • Want to add personalized notes to your cuesheets?
 Check out Custom Cues on the Advanced Route Planning page.

-Drop POI
+Custom POI

 Drag & Drop an Existing Route

 If you're working with an existing route file, you can easily open it in the Route Planner by dragging it from your computer's file system.
 Simply click and drag, and voila!
-Compatible route file types include .GPX, .FIT, .TCX, .KML, and .KMZ files.
+Compatible route file types include GPX, FIT, TCX, KML, and KMZ files.
+Premium users can also drag multiple routes into the planner to work with a number of different routes at once.

 Drag and drop.gif